corrumptus/spellscript/README.md

 ![toxic gauntlet](https://static.wikia.nocookie.net/spellbreak_gamepedia_en/images/1/12/Toxic_Gauntlet_Round_3.1.png/revision/latest?cb=20210506222721)![thunder gauntlet](https://static.wikia.nocookie.net/spellbreak_gamepedia_en/images/f/f0/Lightning_Gauntlet_Round_3.1.png/revision/latest?cb=20210506222720)

-Hi, good see you on my script which let you see the players name of the match.
+Hi, good to see you here.
+My script alows you see the name of the players in the match.
-The spellscript will show the amount of players and the names.
+The spellscript will show the total amount of players and their names.

 # how to install?
-- download the archives on the github
+- download the files on the github
 - go to the "C:\Users" directory
 - go to your user directory
-- paste the archives here (unziped)
+- paste the files here (unziped)
 - go to cmd (Command Prompt)
 - write "python3"

 # how to use?
-you have 2 options for the usage:
+you have 2 options:

 ## 1º
-- go to cmd (Commando Prompt)
+- go to cmd (Command Prompt)
 - write "cd spellscript-main" (or clean "-main" to the name and just write "cd spellscript")
 - write "python3 spellscript.py"